 The assessor is responsible for the identification of agricultural property within the county.
-Two primary tools the assessor may use to fulfil this duty are the Agricultural Land Use Application (DOR Form 82916) and the Agricultural Lease Abstract (DOR Form 82917), which are filed with the assessor by the owner, lessor, or agent.
+Two primary tools the assessor may use to fulfil this duty are the Agricultural Land Use Application (ADOR Form 82916) and the Agricultural Lease Abstract (ADOR Form 82917), which are filed with the assessor by the owner, lessor, or agent.

-Upon receipt of these forms, the assessor must perform a review to determine whether the subject property meets the definition of agricultural real property and satisfies the criteria for classification as property used for agricultural purposes.
-This review process is outlined briefly in the table found in Chapter 1.
+Upon receipt of these forms, the assessor must perform a review to determine whether the subject property meets the definition of "agricultural real property" (A.R.S.
+42-12151) and satisfies the criteria for classification as "property used for agricultural purposes" (A.R.S.
+42-12152).
+The table in Chapter 1 briefly outlines this review process.